Tensor-based computation of metastable and coherent sets: Numerical Examples

-We consider the feature set of closest heavy-atom distances between residues.
-Furthermore, we define a contact between two residues to have formed if their distance is smaller than $0.35 \, \mathrm{nm}$.
-After ranking all features by the fraction of simulation time during which the contact was formed, we choose the first $p = 20$ distance features as domains for the univariate trial functions.
-Elementary function spaces $\mathbb{V}^k$ are then defined by the constant and two Gaussian functions of the form
+For NTL9, we also follow an established protocol to arrive at a basic set of descriptors.
+We consider all closest heavy-atom distances between protein residues, and rank these distances by the fraction of simulation time during which a contact between residues was formed (i.e. their distance is smaller than $0.35 \, \mathrm{nm}$).
+For each of these distance features, we define a space $\mathbb{V}^k$ as the span of the constant and two Gaussian functions, given by

-centered along each distance coordinate $x_k$, see Figure~\ref{fig: ntl9 1}~(a).
-The parameters of the Gaussians were chosen so that the distribution of all distances in the data set can be reproduced by a linear combination of these basis functions.
-We thus have $n_k = 3$ for $k = 1, \dots, p$, the full tensor space is of dimension $N = 3^{20} \approx 3.5 \cdot 10^9$.
-We also compute tensor-based models using only the first $p = 10$ distances, corresponding to a tensor space of dimension $N = 3^{10} = 59049$.
+centered at $c_{i_k} \in \{0.285, 0.62\}$, with $s_{i_k} \in \{0.001, 0.01\}$.
+Again, these parameters were selected to make sure that the marginal distribution of the data along each distance can be reproduced by a linear combination of the Gaussians.
+Just as in the previous example, the construction of the elementary function spaces relies on some degree of preprocessing, but only at a basic level.
+Below, we use either the first $p = 10$ or $p = 20$ distance features to construct the full tensor space, which is therefore of dimension $N = 3^{10} \approx 6 \cdot 10^4$ or $N = 3^{20} \approx 3.5 \cdot 10^9$.
+Both dimensions are beyond what is considered tractable for standard methods.

-Just as before, we use both the direct decomposition~\eqref{eq: transformed data tensor} and the HOCUR iteration to represent the data tensor $\PSI(Z)$.
-For a series of lag times $\tau$, global SVD at relative truncation parameter $\varepsilon = 10^{-3}$ is then applied to $\PSI(X)$ and the reduced matrix $M$ \eqref{eq:reduced_ev_problem} is computed.
-After diagonalizing $M$, we extract estimates of the slowest timescale $t_2$ and evaluate the first two eigenfunctions on the data as shown in Figure~\ref{fig: AMUSE - eigenfunctions}.
+We follow essentially the same protocol as for deca-alanine, using both the direct decomposition~\eqref{eq: transformed data tensor} and the HOCUR iteration to represent the data tensor $\PSI(Z)$.
+For a series of lag times $\tau$ and various maximal ranks $r$, we apply the procedure outlined in Section~\ref{subsec:amuset} to obtain the reduced matrix $\widehat{M}_{\tau, r}$ in \eqref{eq:reduced_ev_problem}.
+Estimates for the slowest implied timescale $\widehat{t}_2(\tau)$ are shown in panel (a) of Figure~\ref{fig: ntl9 1} for the decomposition \eqref{eq: transformed data tensor}, and for the HOCUR representation in panel (b) of the same figure.